mctaylorpants/alextaylor-ca/README.md

 ## Workflow

-Compile and boot the local server with `bundle exec nanoc && bundle exec nanoc view`.
+Compile and boot the local server with `bin/server`.

-(Sometimes I `watch bundle exec nanoc` in another tab if I'm making a lot of changes)

 Commit new stuff, and deploy with `./bin/deploy`